vinceimbat/vinceimbat/content/english vocabs.md

 Largesse - generosity in bestowing money or gifts upon others.
 Lassitude - a state of physical or mental weariness; lack of energy Lip service - support for someone or something that is expressed by someone in words but that is not shown in that person's actions.
+Lisp - to pronounce the sibilants \s\ and \z\ imperfectly especially by turning theminto \th\ and \t͟h\; to speak falteringly, childishly, or with a lisp
 Lush - habitual heavy drinker
 Luxuriate - enjoy oneself in a luxurious way; take self-indulgent delight